 - Hairbrush and hair ties

-- Hotels generally provide hair dryers for their guests but it’s best to bring a travel hair dryer and a 2 in 1 travel curling iron and straightener, just in case.
+- Hotels generally provide hair dryers for their guests but it’s best to bring a travel hair dryer (like this one by Conair) and a 2 in 1 travel curling iron and straightener, just in case.

 Clothing and Footwear

 Flat (Non-White) Shoes